docsign/cascon2018/README.md

 sample, fabric-sample - samples from fabric, can be used as reference. fabric-sample is up-to-date

-base, chaincode, configtx.yaml, crypto-config.yaml, docker-compose-cli.yaml - useful files
+base, chaincode, configtx.yaml, crypto-config.yaml, docker-compose-cli.yaml and .env - useful files

-docker-compose-cli.yaml is the entry point for starting the network base, configtx.yaml, crypto-config.yaml define the structure of the network chaincode contains the developed chaincode
+docker-compose-cli.yaml is the entry point for starting the network

+base, configtx.yaml, crypto-config.yaml define the structure of the network

+chaincode contains the developed chaincode

+.env sets the enviroment, don't need to worry

+The Makefile is not working - need to manually start the network

 ## Set Up Network & Network Architecture